JaakkoRautanen/telemetry-demo/README.md

 Everything in this lab is powered by [containerlab](https://containerlab.dev/).

 > Note: This lab is greatly inspired by [Nokia SR Linux Streaming Telemetry Lab](https://github.com/srl-labs/srl-telemetry-lab) and uses their images for clients and devcontainer.
 Network part is mostly copied from there.
-Automation stack sligtly differs.
+Telemetry stack sligtly differs.

 ## Lab topology

 ![](pictures/image-13.png)
+This lab consist of five switches, three linux clients and telemetry components gNMIc, InfluxDB and Grafana.
+Green management network which is shown in the diagram provides connectivity between all nodes.
+White links form datapath between clients and switches.

+Note: it is not mandatory to run this lab in Codespaces.
+You can run this lab on any machine which has containerlab installed.

 ## Telemetry dashboards